 If the funds aren’t needed to pay for school, returning the refund check may be the most beneficial choice in the long run.
 Because, as mentioned, the money will have to be paid back (with interest) and spending it on unnecessary expenses can be quite a disservice to the borrower.

 For details on returning your student loan refund check, contact the school’s financial aid office.
-If the borrower chooses to keep the student loan refund check or miss the deadline to return it, there are still some next steps available to them.
+If the borrower chooses to keep the student loan refund check or misses the deadline to return it, there are still some next steps available to them.
 One such option is to make a payment on their student loan balance.

 Even though federal student loans don’t require payment until the student graduates, this can be one way to cut down student loan debt.
 The borrower can also use those funds for expenses in the next term and as a result, can choose to borrow less money for that term.

 Refinancing Student Loans

-All that hard work has finally paid off.
+Now, imagine that all your hard work has finally paid off.
 It’s time to cross that graduation stage.
 Once graduation day rolls around, students and their parents will begin to think about how they want to manage and pay off their student loan debt.

 One option that can lead to saving money on interest and potentially expedite the repayment process is to refinance student loans.

 When someone refinances a student loan, they get a new loan at a new interest rate and/or a new term.
-If a borrower initially had more than one student loan, this leaves the borrower with only one monthly payment to make instead of multiple and in some cases can lead to a lower interest rate or it might mean a lower payment for a longer term.
+If a borrower initially had more than one student loan, this leaves the borrower with only one monthly payment to make instead of multiple ones.
+In some cases, this can lead to a lower interest rate or it might mean a lower payment for a longer term.
 Keep in mind that if you refinance with an extended term, you may pay more interest over the life of the loan.
 Also know that if you refinance federal loans, your new private loan means that you have forfeited the benefits and protections of your federal loan.
 For these reasons, refinancing may not be the right choice for all borrowers.